Sydney Bars with Beautiful Interiors

 85 Dunning Avenue, Rosebery

 A bar, restaurant and pub with a minimal yet striking interior.
 In a nod to Paddington’s past, the space was designed to look like a classic butchery, complete with white glazed ceramic tiles, timber panelling and dark timber furniture in the front bar.
 An intimate seating behind the bar, and the upstairs pub-slash-restaurant, takes a different vibe: booth seating, mirrored tables, and a leather-fronted cocktail bar.
+The Paddington is an aesthetic backdrop to plenty of future moments.

 384 Oxford Street, Paddington